Adalbert009/AI-Companion/README.md

 # AI-Companion

 Welcome to my AI Companion, a digital assistant crafted with cutting-edge technologies to enhance your online interactions.
-This site is powered by React for a dynamic user interface and Node.js with Express on the backend to handle requests and responses efficiently.
+This app is powered by React for a dynamic user interface and Node.js with Express on the backend to handle requests and responses efficiently.
 The AI capabilities are driven by TensorFlow.js, enabling real-time, intelligent interactions directly in your browser.

 Here’s a detailed breakdown of the technologies used to build the AI Companion: